julianhinz/KITE/README.md

 The function calculates a new equilibrium based on the policy changes the user feeds into the model.
 The corresponding results are expressed in exact hat algebra, i.e., in discrete changes relating the base-line equilibrium and the counterfactual equilibrium (scenario).

-The function rests on three building blocks, two of which need to be specified.
+The function rests on four building blocks, all of which need to be specified.

+1. `model = my_new_model`

+Here the user needs to specify the model used, e.g., `model = caliendo_parro_2015`.
+The model is specified in a respective `model_*.R` file.
+The user may also want to specify a new model, in which case the user needs to specify the model in a `model_my_new_model.R` script and then source it manually.

-1. `initial conditions = initial_conditions`
+2. `initial conditions = initial_conditions`

-Nothing to specify here

-2. `tariff_new = tariff_war`, etc.
+Specify the initial conditions.

+1. `model_scenario = list(tariff_new = tariff_war,...)`

 Here, the user needs to specify all the variables that represent the desired counterfactual/scenario situation.
 Please note that these variables need to be defined in "Step 2: Set Model Scenarios", above.
 Options to specify the counterfactual situation include tariffs (`tariff_new`) and non-tariff barriers (`ntb_change`).
 The user may even want to recalculate the baseline equilibrium to change the situation a given counterfactual/scenario is supposed to be compared to.
-Options include tariffs, non tariff barriers, consumption share, factor share, intermediate share, trade elasticity, trade share, value added, trade balance.
+Options include tariffs, non-tariff barriers, consumption share, factor share, intermediate share, trade elasticity, trade share, value-added, trade balance.

 3. `verbose = 2` and `tolerance = 1e-4`